YangBioinformatics/Maize-Pan-genome/README.md

-# Maize-Pan-genome
 Detailed bioinformatics scripts and methods used in the Maize-Pan-genome paper.
-Contributors: Shiping Yang, Yijie Wang
+Contributors: Shiping Yang, YijieWang